 Side Effects Of Using Hydrogen Peroxide For Bleaching Your Hair

 - Hair Loss

-Using hydrogen peroxide may cause oxidative stress in the scalp, leading to hair loss.
+Using hydrogen peroxide for coloring hair treatment may cause oxidative stress in the scalp, leading to hair loss.
 A study conducted on mice found that hydrogen peroxide mixed with other chemicals caused dermatitis and hair loss (4).

 - Damaged Hair Cuticles

 The oxidation process caused by bleaching breaks down the disulfide bonds between hair proteins present in the cuticles.
 This damages the cuticles, making the hair brittle, fragile, and prone to breakage, and causes split ends (5).